kepat/BluetoothSerial/README.md

+## Forked Repository

+This is a forked repository from [https://github.com/don/BluetoothSerial](https://github.com/don/BluetoothSerial).

+The purpose of this forked repository is to enable printing in more/any bluetooth devices for iOS.

+### Changes

+* Remove filtering of services for iOS, scan all the bluetooth in range.

+### Added Bluetooth Services

+* Zebra Printer

+-

+Below contains the original content of README.md file from the main author of the plugin.

+-

 # Bluetooth Serial Plugin for PhoneGap

 This plugin enables serial communication over Bluetooth.
 It was written for communicating between Android or iOS and an Arduino.